How to make export declarations if you trade with non-EU countries, or if you trade with EU countries after a no-deal Brexit.

 If your business is exporting goods out of the EU you’ll need to submit a customs declaration.

 Completing a customs declaration is complicated and you may need software.
 So you may want to get someone to deal with customs for you.

 How to submit

 Most declarations are submitted electronically using the National Export System.
 If you’re going to do this yourself, rather than appoint an agent, you’ll need to register for the National Export System.

 You might also need to buy third party software that can submit declarations.

 In a no-deal Brexit, businesses carrying merchandise in baggage or small vehicles with a value less than £900 will follow different rules.

 When to submit

-- using simplified procedures
+- using the simplified declaration procedure

 Boxes you need to complete